-I see so many folks go to ranges to practice the same drills over and over.
-Many of these drills are “tests” at various schools to determine basic competency.
+I see so many folks go to ranges, only to practice the same drills over and over again.
+Many of these drills are basic “tests” that various schools use to determine basic competency.
 Some even have clever names and titles.
-I enjoy shooting some of these drills, but the amount of time, energy and resources devoted to them is irrelevant to my overall training goals.
+I enjoy shooting some of these drills, but the amount of time, energy, and resources devoted to them are irrelevant to my overall training goals.

 My goal is to create generalists.
-People who are well-rounded, capable of adapting their abilities and strategies to many different types of personal defense situations.
-Can you improve your general performance by practicing a specific skill set over and over?
+People who are well-rounded and capable of adapting their abilities and strategies to many different types of personal defense situations.
+Can you improve your general performance by practicing a specific skill set over and over again?
 Or does it do more harm than good for your general preparedness?

 No prizes for guessing my answer.

 The issue I have centers around the amount of time people spend on the firing line practicing rather than training.
 Practicing is performing a known skill or activity regularly to improve or sustain performance.
 Training is the action of learning a new skill.

 The hard part for many: resisting the desire to get really good at one thing.
 Most shooters consider mastery of a single skill — such as quickly shooting a tight group at combat distance — a good thing.
 And it is…until you do it at the cost of the rest of your skills and capabilities.

 Developing your overall range of self-defense skills requires you to acknowledge, accept, and improve both your strengths and your weaknesses.
 In short, to train to improve overall.